DmitryPustovit/Floppy-Clicker-SAO/docs/revisions.md

 - Diode footprint incorrect
 - Can not be programmed with SAO Header
 - Buzzer being mounted on the back causes fitment issues with some badges.
+- LEDs provided need slightly more space to both sit flush.

 ## Revision 1.0